MostOfLuck/rss-aggregator/README.md

 How it works:
 --------------
-An RSS aggregator is a tool that collects and displays updates from various websites' RSS feeds in one place
+An RSS aggregator is a tool that collects and displays updates from various websites' RSS feeds in one place.

 Demo:
 ------